-Copyright 2020 © by Polar Instruments Ltd. All rights reserved.
-This software and accompanying documentation is the property of Polar Instruments Ltd and is licensed to the end user by Polar Instruments Ltd or its authorized agents.
+Copyright 2023 © by Polar Instruments Ltd. All rights reserved.
+This software and the accompanying documentation are the property of Polar Instruments Ltd. and licensed to the end user by Polar Instruments Ltd or its authorized agents.
 The use, copying, and distribution of this software is restricted by the terms of the license agreement.